angular/angularfire/docs/Auth-with-Ionic2.md

 ```

 This should run the app on your mobile phone.
 Now click on the Facebook button and you'll notice the button doesn't work anymore.
-This is because the code written so far is good for running our application in browsers, but when running the application on mobile phones, we need to have access to ***Native Mobile API's***, which are provided by _Corodova Plugins_.
+This is because the code written so far is good for running our application in browsers, but when running the application on mobile phones, we need to have access to ***Native Mobile API's***, which are provided by _Cordova Plugins_.

-**We can access these corodva plugins, using Ionic Native, which are nothing but wrappers for cordova plugins.**
+**We can access these cordova plugins, using Ionic Native, which are nothing but wrappers for cordova plugins.**

-List of all Ionic Native API's for corodova plugins can be found [here](http://ionicframework.com/docs/v2/native/).
+List of all Ionic Native API's for cordova plugins can be found [here](http://ionicframework.com/docs/v2/native/).

 Let's look at configuring and installing facebook plugin [here](http://ionicframework.com/docs/v2/native/facebook/).
 _Ensure you follow the steps correctly to configure your app._